superflexible/TGPuttyLib/README.md

 It allows developers to transfer files with the highest possible transfer rates (over 100MB/sec).
 The rates are higher than with any other known library.

-TGPuttyLib is based on PuTTY Release 0.73.
+TGPuttyLib is based on PuTTY Release 0.74.
 Ready-to-use classes are currently available for C++, Delphi and Free Pascal.

-The library is currently available for Windows.
-MacOS and Linux adaptations will follow in Q1/2020.
+The library is now available for Windows and Linux.
+A MacOS adaptations will follow very soon.

-The compiled DLL can be found in the Win32/Win64 folders.
+The compiled DLL can be found in the Win32/Win64/Linux (Compiled Libs) folders.
 There is no difference between a Debug and Release version.

 Compiled demos can be found in the Releases section, and on the project web site.